 "I remember that the City Council here was instrumental in keeping the beach at Sunset as our town beach," she said.
 Daughter M.J.
-Koreiva, a Coos Bay councilor in the 1970s, flanked her mother following the meeting and agreed that Sunset has a special place Sunset Bay."
-On the Net: of charge.
+Koreiva, a Coos Bay councilor in the 1970s, flanked her mother following the meeting and agreed that Sunset has a special place in South Coast hearts and should be kept open, free "Sunset, emotionally, feels like it is our town beach," she said.
+"Just about everyone I know that grew up here has pictures with their kids out at Sunset Bay."
+On the Net: